mikhailtalapila/skinet2024/client/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## How to run the app locally
+Make sure the docker containers are running
+    - sql
+    - redis
+Run API project in the terminal using: dotnet watch Run client project in the terminal using: npm start Run stripe utility to be able to connect to the api to use webhooks: stripe listen --forward-to https://localhost:5001/api/payments/webhook -e payment_intent.succeeded

+Navigate to https://localhost:4200 to view the application